 They Help With Stress

-A study published in the Frontiers in Psychology found that when humans spend time with their pets, their brains release chemicals which help with stress relief such as dopamine and serotonin.
+A study published in the Frontiers in Psychology found that when humans spend time with their pets, their brains release chemicals that help with stress relief, such as dopamine and serotonin.
 Next time you feel overwhelmed, you can take comfort that your pet is there for you.